teom275/LaTeX/README.md

-# Transistor-NOT
+# Own Scientific Papers

-Laboratorio 3 – 2do. cuatrimestre 2018 – C ́atedra Schmiegelow - Facultad de Ciencias Exactas y Naturales, UBA
+I am the author and co-author of these papers.
+Created when I was studying at Facultad de Ciencias Exactas y Naturales, UBA